Import entries into Gravity Forms from a CSV file or migrate your form entries from other form plugins to Gravity Forms.

 Now you can choose which fields from your CSV will be converted into form fields.
 The importer will automatically detect the field type, but you can override this by selecting a different field type from the dropdown menu.

-If there’s a field that you don’t want to import, click on the X next to the dropdown field.
+If there’s a field that you don’t want to import, click on the ‘X’ next to the dropdown field to remove it.

 Next, you need to configure the import settings.
 You can use conditional logic to only import certain rows, send email notifications for each new entry, and more.